 La Montagne des Singes is home to 200 Barbary Macaques.
 A 60-acre reservation on a mountainside in France is a strange place to find monkeys I must agree.
 This is an amazing sanctuary for these animals.
 The Barbary Macaques is listed as an endangered species by the United Nations.

 The sanctuary allows the monkey to freely roam the area.
 When you enter you are given popcorn to feed the monkeys.
 The monkey will come and take the popcorn from your hand.
 It’s an amazing experience to be able to get this close to these animals.

 Family Travel Tip: Make sure you look up the times for the feeding of the monkeys.
 The park staff put on a presentation and a question and answer time while feeding the monkeys.
 The kids will love this as nearly all the 200 monkeys in the park converge in one place.

 Alsace attractions – Ribeauville

-Ribeauville has an amazing main shopping street, maybe the best in the Alsace region.
+Ribeauville is one of the best small towns in France.
+This Alsace village has an amazing main shopping street, maybe the best in the Alsace region.
 The Grand Rue is a narrow street that winds it was up a slight incline while featuring a castle on a hill that always sits in your line of sight.
 There is 3 castle on the hills that surround Ribeauville.

 Looking to get away from the tourist in Ribeaville?
-Gourman Drinks at 51 rue des juifs is just the place.
+Gourman Drinks at 51 rue des Juifs is just the place.
 It is where the locals come to have a beer, wine or coffee.
 Just turn left at the end of the town square where the Credit Mutuel bank is.
-Walk about 100 meters and you see Gourman Drinks Ribeaville on you left.Gourman Drinks is open 11am -2pm and 5pm till late everyday except Monday
+Walkabout 100 meters and you see Gourman Drinks Ribeaville on your left.Gourman Drinks is open 11am -2pm and 5pm till late everyday except Monday